Popular LLMs

 Why it can be bad: still premium in ultra-high-volume deployments; less control than self-hosted alternatives.

-Best for: research, real-time analysis, production assistants, complex coding tasks, and knowledge work requiring current information.
+Best for: research, real-time analysis, production assistants, complex coding tasks, agentic workflows, and knowledge work requiring current information.

 Anthropic Claude Family